Full Text of 1978 Treaty

 the decisions necessary for the resolution of the request for extradition.

-27. The requested Party shall promptly communicate to the requesting Party its
+Article 14.
+DECISION AND SURRENDER - The requested Party shall promptly communicate to the requesting Party its

-28. In the case of complete or partial rejection of a request for extradition, the
+decision on the request for extradition. - In the case of complete or partial rejection of a request for extradition, the

-29. If the extradition is granted, the surrender of the person sought shall take
+requested Party shall give the reasons on which it was based. - If the extradition is granted, the surrender of the person sought shall take

 place within such time as may be prescribed by the laws of the requested Party.
 The